rajatmodi62/apm/README.md

 ## Islands of Agreement

 We illustrate that the idea of islands of agreement in the GLOM paper actually works.
-The below video has been shared **after relevant permission** from Geoffrey Hinton.
+The below video has been shared **with permission** from Geoffrey Hinton.

 <div align="center">
 <img src="assets/island_hinton.gif" alt="Hinton's Islands of agreement" width="600" height="300">